 function!
 RemoveTrailingSpaces() silent! execute '%s/\s\+$//ge' silent! execute 'g/\v^$\n*%$/norm! dd' endfunction

-So far, so good, but what is Astyle actually doing with my code?
+So far so good, but what’s Astyle actually doing with the code?

-We want to control with precision how our code is getting the make up applied, so we put our preferences in the
+We want to be able to control with precision how the code is sculpted, so let’s

-The remarkable thing here is the allman style I’m using (and recommend) but you can use the one that you prefer: k&r, java, bsd, stroustrup, whitesmith, vtk, gnu, linux, horstmann, and others.
+The most important part here is the allman style I’m using (and recommend) but you can use the one that you prefer: k&r, java, bsd, stroustrup, whitesmith, vtk, gnu, linux, horstmann, and others.

-g= to keep you code neat and pretty.
+g= and keep you code neat and pretty.